lamini-ai/llm-operator/README.md

 ### Steps:

 1. Create your operator class.
-Examples in `test_onboarding.py` and `test_motivation.py`.
-Follow the docstring format for each function to specify the description of the operation and each parameter within the tool.
+Examples in `test_onboarding.py`, `test_motivation.py` and `test_main.py`.
+Follow the docstring format for each function to specify the description of the operation and each parameter within it.
-2. Train the `router` of your operator.
-The `router` decides what operations to call.
-Use script `train_onboarding_operator.py` as an example.
-Your router would be saved in the specified `output_folder` with the name of the operator.
-3. Now run your operator class with the `router` path from step 2.
+2. Add all your desired operations using `operator.add_operation(<operation_callback>)`.
+3. For the very first time you would have to train your operator to give examples on what user operation should be invoked for what user query.
+You can train using `operator.train()`.
+You can guide the operator routing logic by providing a docstring inside each operation.
+Alternatively, you can also train it with some labelled examples like in `train_clf.csv`.
+This is recommended for accuracy.
+4. This decision router would be saved by the operator in your desired location.
+5. Going forward, you can just load this decision router using something like `operator = OnboardingOperator().load(<router_save_path>)`.
+6. You can then pass user input to it using `response = operator(<query>)`.

 ### Examples
 Onboarding Operator example

 ```
 User input: who me?
 I am of age fifty nine, my friend.

-Selected operation: ['setAge']
+Selected operation: setAge
-Generated arguments: {'age': 59}
+Inferred arugments: {'age': '59'}

+It is indicated to be the age of the user.
+Age has been set.
+Age= 59
 ```

-Motivation Operator example
+A Food Delivery Operator example

 ```
-User input: Schedule a workout for 10 pm today.
+User input: I want 10l of milk.
-Selected operation: ['setReminder']
+Selected operation: order
-Generated arguments: {'workout_name': 'no-name', 'workout_time': '2023-03-10T22:00:00Z'}
+Inferred arugments: {'item_name': 'milk', 'quantity': '10', 'unit': 'liters'}

+It is indicated that the user wants to place an order.
+Calling orders API with: item_name=milk, quantity=10, unit=liters

 ```